pascalharp/nvim-conf/README.md

 # nvim-conf
-Fresh lua only neovim config
+Fresh neovim config written only in lua

+# Work in Progress
+check back later